src-d/guide/engineering/methodology.md

 Obvious/expected dependencies between sequence of tasks don’t need to be marked as blocked.

-Issues from backlog that can not be done, due to **a know dependencies** should **never** go into the TODO column (thus avoid being blocked).
-I am not able to work on it anymore, because need something done to move forward.
+Issues from backlog that can not be done, due to **a known dependency** should **never** go into the TODO column (thus avoid being blocked).
+I am not able to work on it anymore, because it needs something done to move forward.

 Things that are not *blockers*: